altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Alright...
 Well then...
 I will be in your care."<br/>

-The group returned without any trouble.
+The group returned without any trouble.<br/>

 The weather was great.
-If this was the blessing of the goddess, Regis had no qualms expressing his gratitude.
+If this was the blessing of the goddess, Regis had no qualms expressing his gratitude.<br/>

-Fort Sierck was in a festive mood after receiving the news of victory.
+Fort Sierck was in a festive mood after receiving the news of victory.<br/>

-When Regis's group arrived in the afternoon, the wide open gates were filled with cheering soldiers, they even threw flower petals from atop the walls.
+When Regis's group arrived in the afternoon, the wide open gates were filled with cheering soldiers, they even threw flower petals from atop the walls.<br/>

-They entered the parade square.
+They entered the parade square.<br/>

-The citizens of Tuonvell were present too, serving beer and meat in celebration.
+The citizens of Tuonvell were present too, serving beer and meat in celebration.<br/>

-Evrard came to receive them.
+Evrard came to receive them.<br/>

 "Oh!
 Sir Regis!"<br/>